This article has been updated to provide the greatest relevance & timeliness for our readers. It was originally published January 2019.

 Above all else, your personal goals should dictate any higher education decision, as we said above, they should be at the center.
 That means if your goal is practicing medicine, diverting yourself to fit an arguably malfunctioning system might not be putting you and your goals at the center of your choices.

 2. What Are the Pre-Reqs for Med School?

-First, we need a baseline.
-What are the pre-reqs for med school?
 Most admission criteria across the US, Canada, and the Caribbean follow the same guidelines.
-You need an array of basic science course work that will prepare you for those first two years of labs and lectures in medical school, MCAT results, letters of recommendation, etc. And while a masters degree could theoretically provide that course work, for someone who didn't have it, it's a high-risk approach (as we'll get into), potentially negating the benefit of getting a masters before medical school.
+You need an array of basic science coursework and technical aptitude that will prepare you for those first two years of labs and lectures in medical school, MCAT results, letters of recommendation, etc. And while a master's degree could theoretically provide that coursework, it's a high-risk approach (as we'll get into), potentially negating the benefit of getting a master's before medical school.

-While there are one year masters programs for medical school, typically called special masters programs with a linkage to medical schools, creating a potential strait track (and we'll get to them), first we want to address attempts to use additional education to boost a GPA and show an upward trend in academic skills and discipline.
+While there are one year master's programs for medical school, typically called special master's programs with a linkage to medical schools, first we want to address attempts to use additional education to boost a GPA and show an upward trend in academic skills and discipline.

 For those who don't know, the lifetime borrowing limit is conceptually, a finite amount of loans available to someone to pursue their education.
 This limit is tiered depending on the type of school and how advanced the degree is.
 This is because higher education is a significant investment no matter the field or end goal, and traditionally, graduate school and professional school were parsed separately with their own limits.